Seasonal Allergies in Dogs

 Dog Allergy Symptoms

 Atopic allergies in dogs develop due to a genetic predisposition passed down from their parents.
-Pets have heightened immune responses to specific allergens, which trigger symptoms like extreme itchiness and excessive grooming.
+Predisposed pets have an abnormal skin barrier that allows airborne allergens to access the deeper layers of the skin, causing a heightened immune response, extreme itchiness and excessive grooming.
 Areas most commonly affected by allergies in dogs include feet, ears, front legs, face and belly, but scratching can be widespread.
-If a pet itches too hard their claws can break the skin, creating secondary wounds become infected.
+If a pet itches too hard their claws can break the skin, creating wounds that can become infected.

 Hair loss, also known as alopecia, is another symptom of allergies in dogs.
-Prolonged scratching can tear out patches of fur in “hot spots” all over the body; these scaly, scabby areas are extremely painful to the touch for dogs.
+Prolonged scratching or biting can break the skin and cause moist inflammation, called hot spots; these red, raw, scabby areas are extremely itchy and painful to the touch for dogs.

 How To Treat Seasonal Dog Allergies

 The first step is to identify what your dog is allergic to.
-Allergy testing is often conducted, where a veterinarian tests pets’ immune responses by pricking small samples of allergens under the skin.
+Allergy testing is often recommended, where a veterinarian tests pets’ immune responses by pricking small samples of allergens under the skin.
 Once the offending substance is known, pet parents can choose a strategy of avoiding it or engage in immunotherapy.
 The treatment works by gradually increasing a dog’s exposure to an allergen, lessening the immune response each time.
 However, immunotherapy for dogs is an expensive commitment – $150 to $1,000 per year – especially without pet insurance, and results may not be seen for six months to a year.
+Blood allergy testing is also available, but it tends to be unreliable for both environmental and food allergies.

 If immunotherapy isn’t an option for your dog, the only thing left to do is avoid the allergen.
 If the culprit is pollen, consult local forecasts and avoid walking your dog outdoors when levels are high.
-Anti-itch medications and ointments may be prescribed by your vet as well or dietary changes.
+Your veterinarian may prescribe anti-itch medications and ointments as well, or dietary changes may be recommended.

 Managing Allergies in Dogs

 A pet with allergies may be in constant pain or unable to go outside, both of which can lead to depression in dogs.
 Pay special attention to your pup during this time and use treatment as an opportunity to bond!
 Warm oatmeal baths soothe raw, sensitive skin; ask your vet about prescription shampoos to relive painful skin allergies in dogs.
-If you’re short on time, soak just Fido’s paws.
+If you’re short on time, you can soak Fido’s paws or simply wipe them with baby wipes after going outside.

 Prevent pollen and other environmental allergens from entering your household by removing shoes and outerwear in a separate, closed-off room.
 Vacuum regularly, especially around your pet’s favorite spots, and consider installing air filters as a permanent solution.
-Use all-natural, pet-friendly cleaning products – especially airborne sprays – and try a natural diet, too.
-Ask your vet about prescription foods or the possibility of food allergies in your dog as well; it’s not uncommon for grain or other ingredients to stimulate whole-body inflammation.
+Use all-natural, pet-friendly cleaning products – especially airborne sprays – and try a cooked, whole food diet, too.
+Ask your vet about prescription foods or the possibility of food allergies in your dog as well.
+Although grain allergies are uncommon in dogs, individual pets may experience more whole-body inflammation from eating grains.